DaniSofiaG/Unit1/Project 1.md/Project1_a.md

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
-2. The electronic ledger display the basic description of the cyrptocurrency selected.
+The electronic ledger displays the basic description of the cryptocurrency selected.
-3. The electronic ledger allows to enter, withdraw and record transactions.
+The electronic ledger allows users to enter, withdraw and record transactions.
+The electronic ledger has a system to create and record accounts, so that the client Sato can make her personal account.
-4. The electronic ledger can reflect the clients current and initial balance
-5. The electronic ledger can show a graphic of the historical data of Binance coin for the past month [chamge]
+The electronic ledger can reflect the client's current and initial balance The electronic ledger can show a graphic of the value of the transactions made by the client
-6. The electronic ledger can identify with a different color the dates when the client made a transaction within the graphic [change]

 # Criteria B: Design